dairi256/FNMapAndLootPoolBot/README.md

 ## Planned Features
 * Notification system for map changes.
-* Deep console logging and error handling for an intuitive and easy to use.
+* Deep console logging and error handling for an intuitive and easy to use bot.

 ## Setup and Installation
 1. **Download Files:** Please download by ZIP.
 2. **Bot Token::** If you are running your own instance, you must obtain your own key from the Discord Developer Portal and paste it into `appsettings.json` along with your server ID.
-3. **Run the Excecutable** Double-CLick the exe file (`FNMapAndLootPoolBot.exe`)
+3. **Run the Excecutable** Double-Click the exe file (`FNMapAndLootPoolBot.exe`)
 * **Disclaimer: Excecutable is not available as of yet, I am hoping to create it when I feel like the bot is ready.**

 ## Bot Commands